The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Best View of the Leaning Tower of Pisa, Italy

-The Leaning Tower of Pisa is the campanile (or bell tower) for the Pisa Cathedral.
-Construction of the tower began in the year 1173 – and by 1178, with only 3 stories completed, the tower was already leaning.
-To compensate for the lean, the five upper levels were designed with one side taller than the other…but that didn’t stop the structure from sinking further into the ground (on one side more than the other!).
+The Leaning Tower is the campanile (or bell tower) for the Pisa Cathedral.
+Construction began in 1173 and by 1178, with only 3 stories completed, the tower was already leaning.
+To compensate, the five upper levels were designed with one side taller than the other.
+However, that didn’t stop the structure from sinking further into the ground.

 The flimsy foundation – set in unstable soil – doomed the project from the start.
 It would take another 200 years for the tower to finally be completed.
-The prominent tilt, however, only worsened as the decades wore on…yet it remained standing.
+The prominent tilt only worsened as the decades wore on…yet it remained standing.

 The Pisa tower was listed as a UNESCO World Heritage Site in 1987.
-Then, in the 1990s, major stabilization works were undertaken and now the landmark tower is estimated to survive at least another couple hundred years.
+Then, in the 1990s, major stabilization works were undertaken.
+Now the landmark tower is estimated to survive at least another couple hundred years.

 Leaning Tower of Pisa really leans in Italy

-What are Fun Facts of the Leaning Tower of Pisa?
+Fun Facts of the Leaning Tower of Pisa

 Leaning Tower of Pisa People Games, Italy

-The Pisa bell tower was originally supposed to reach the height of 60 meters (about 197 feet), but since it is sinking, the tallest point only reaches 56.67 meters…and the shorter side is only 55.86 meters tall.
+The Pisa bell tower was originally supposed to reach the height of 60 meters (about 197 feet).
+Since it is sinking, the tallest point only reaches about 184 feet.

 The identity of the original architects of the Pisa Tower is unknown (although the work is often attributed to Bonanno Pisano or Gherardo di Gherardo).

-The Leaning Tower was set to be destroyed during WWII to keep Germans from using it as a lookout tower, but the soldiers from the Allied Forces found the tower (and church) to be so beautiful that they left it intact.
+The Leaning Tower was set to be destroyed during WWII to keep Nazis from using it as a lookout tower.
+However, the Allied Forces found the tower (and church) to be so beautiful that they left it intact.

 View of the Square of Miracles, Pisa, Italy